chadland/chadland.github.io/temp.md

 ###CNNs

-CNNs are basically just several layers of convolutions with nonlinear activation functions like ReLU or tanh applied to the results.
+CNNs are basically just several layers of convolutions with nonlinear activation functions like ReLUs or tanhs applied to the result.
 These functions are used to capture non-linearity and especially the ReLUs lends themselves nicely to the derivation operation used in back-propagation in Neural Networks.
 In a typical feedforward neural network, we connect each input neuron to each output neuron in the next layer.
 This is called a fully connected layer.
 However, by conducting the convolution operation over the input we get so called sparse connectivity, meaning that not all inputs are connected to a neuron in the next layer.
 Each layer applies different filters, typically hundreds or thousands like the ones showed above, and combines their results.
+Typically a there are one or two fully connected layers following convolutions and max pooling operations.

 ![alt text](http://pubs.sciepub.com/ajme/2/7/9/image/fig2.png)

 Source: http://pubs.sciepub.com/ajme/2/7/9/

-These kernels are in terms learning to detect different features in an image such as edges etc. Once the network is more deeply connected it may also learn more high lever features such as faces, buildings etc.
+These kernels are in terms learning to detect different features in an image such as edges etc. Once the network is more deeply connected it may also learn more high level features such as faces, buildings etc.

 ![alt text](https://qph.ec.quoracdn.net/main-qimg-730164d3f54d38eb08808dcf4796c68b?convert_to_webp=true)